 Rwanda has shown that improved nutrition lifts individuals, families, communities and economies.

 In far too many countries, being born poor and female still means a life of inequality, oppression, poverty, even an early death.
+The 20 toughest countries in which to be born a girl are among the poorest, a recent report by the One Campaign, an advocacy group aimed at fighting poverty, found.
+Of these, 16 are in Africa.

 Women in sub-Saharan Africa have a one in 36 chance of dying in pregnancy or childbirth.
 In comparison, women in a developed country have a one in 4?900 chance of doing so, according to World Health Organisation (WHO) research on trends in maternal mortality between 1990 and 2015.
 A child born in Nigeria is 41 times more likely to die before their fifth birthday than a child born in Norway.